 In an emergency situation, such as an ambulance call out, or where officers from Fire and Rescue NSW, or NSW Police Force are attending a RACF in an emergency, or where tradespeople are required to attend to urgent repairs, it is considered reasonable for the officers or tradesperson to attend even if they have not been screened or cannot show they have a flu vaccination.
 If possible, the officers/tradespeople should limit contact with residents and staff.
 If such personnel are attending the RACF in a non-emergency or non-urgent situations (such as planned attendances), they must have been vaccinated against influenza, if the vaccine is available to them.

-No. The vaccination declaration must be signed by an appropriately trained assessor.
-This is a health professional that has training on the interpretation of immunological test results, vaccination schedules, TB assessment and/or TB screening.
-(See Key definitions in the PD for further information).
+The vaccination declaration must be signed by an appropriately trained assessor.
+This may be a doctor, paramedic, registered nurse (RN) or enrolled nurse who has training on this policy directive in the interpretation of immunological test results, vaccination schedules, TB assessment and/or TB screening.

 If a worker or student has previously provided evidence of anti-HBs level ≥10 mIU, they are considered to have immunity.
 No further boosters or serology will be required unless they undergo immunosuppressive therapy or develop an immunosuppressive illness.